-After my PMC guild meeting earlier this week, I couldn't wait to get my metal clay stuff out and start playing with it.
-It has been boxed up since I used it to make a friend's rosary late last year, so I felt a little rusty.
-When I haven't worked with metal clay for awhile, even though it's my favorite jewelry-making medium, I always forget some of the little nuances about working with it, such as the need to prime my hands with Badger Balm, olive oil, or something similar before beginning so that my hands don't look like they've just had a mud bath in a day spa–and waste tons of metal clay.
-There's one tip for you!
+When I haven’t worked with metal clay for awhile, even though it’s my favorite jewelry-making medium, I feel a little rusty.
+I forget some of the little nuances about working with it, such as the need to prime my hands with Badger Balm, olive oil, or similar before beginning so my hands don’t look like they’ve had a mud bath in a day spa–and waste tons of metal clay.
+There’s a tip for you!

 So I spent some time with my favorite jewelry-making book and an equally great one by the same author, Kate McKinnon, to give myself a little refresher and a hefty dose of inspiration.
-Here are some of the metal clay tips I noted for myself and to share with you, gleaned from Kate's books Sculptural Metal Clay: Techniques + Explorations and The Jewelry Architect: Techniques + Projects for Mixed-Media Jewelry, as well as from Kate herself in her interview with Jewelry Making Daily awhile back.
+Here are some of the metal clay tips I noted for myself and to share with you, gleaned from Kate’s books Sculptural Metal Clay: Techniques + Explorations and The Jewelry Architect: Techniques + Projects for Mixed-Media Jewelry.

 1. Imbed structural elements like ear posts and ring shanks in your work instead of attaching them with slip or solder.
 This will make stronger work that doesn’t have solder joins to worry about as you’re finishing your piece.